grezniczek/emm_tools/README.md

 - **Module config query in MySQL Simple Admin** - Adds shortcut links for individual modules on the _Module Manager_ pages, which open the _MySQL Simple Admin_ external module in a new browser tab (automatically performing a query for the module's settings in the current context).
 - **Record data query link** - Adds a shortcut link for to the _Record Actions_ menu on the _Record Home Page_ that opens the _MySQL Simple Admin_ external module in a new browser tab, automatically performing a query for the record in the _redcap_data_ table.
 - **Record log query link** - Adds a shortcut link for to the _Record Actions_ menu on the _Record Home Page_ that opens the _MySQL Simple Admin_ external module in a new browser tab, automatically performing a query for the record in the appropriate _redcap_log_event_ table.
+- **Project Object Inspector** - A plugin page that prints the Project object.

 ## Testing